Updated: November 18, 2022

 Our work was not to just add full Retina compatibility -- it's been a complete modernization of our entire MacOS user interface code base.
 And it's taken over 3 years because Screenwriter and Dramatica are MASSIVE applications with hundreds of features -- many more than other programs.
 We want to make sure we don't break all the reliable features screenwriters and novelists have relied on for decades.

 Absolutely YES.
-Screenwriter 6.7 Alpha runs perfectly fine on MacOS 12.x Monterey.
+Screenwriter 6.7 Alpha runs perfectly fine on MacOS 13.x Ventura.
 No adjustments have been (so far) required.
-ALL OF OUR WORK for Catalina and Big Sur was compatible with Monterey.
-We have also built and run a native (ARM) Screenwriter 6.7 on the early developer version of a non-Intel "Apple Silicon" M1 Macs!
+ALL OF OUR WORK for Catalina, Big Sur, and Monterey was compatible with Ventura.
+We have also built and run a native (ARM) Screenwriter 6.7 on non-Intel "Apple Silicon" M1 Macs!
 We do not anticipate any problems with the M2 chips.

 Write Brothers, Inc.